oceanco h3 for sale

 Motor Yacht

 Want to know how much boat you can buy for your buck?
-BOAT takes a look at the biggest superyachts (by length) currently listed for sale, starting with the mammoth 123.2-metre Golden Odyssey...
+BOAT takes a closer look at 11 of the largest superyachts by length that are currently listed for sale, starting with a Golden giant...

 Year: 2015